Skip to main content

 Take Home Naloxone in the UK

-Naloxone (provided under the brand names Prenoxad and Nyxoid in the UK) is a medication used to reverse opioid overdose.
+Naloxone is a medication used to reverse opioid overdose.
 Since 2015, this medication has been more widely available in the UK as a ‘take home’ emergency medication.

 NALOXONE.ORG.UK